gnosis/dex-docs/docs/intro-decentralisation.md

 Phase 1
 -----

 Initially, the smart contract curates a list of trusted solvers (e.g. an account running the solver implementation in gp-v2-services).
-This list would be given to the Gnosis DAO or GP Dao and will essentially control who gets to submit settlement solutions.
+This list would be given to the Gnosis DAO or GnosisProtocolDao and will essentially control who gets to submit settlement solutions.
 People that want to implement solver strategies in this phase are invited to submit PRs to our repository to include their logic.

 It will allow competition between different independent solver accounts that communicate via some sort of central managed channel.
 Each solver would announce the “objective value” (what that value should be optimised for, is a separate topic) they have computed for the current batch auction and all together they agree on who obtains the right to settle this auction.
 In order to compute the objective value there needs to be consensus on what the state of the auction is (all valid orders for which surplus should be achieved).
 This is done via a central off-chain orderbook API (more on how to decentralize this part below).
 We should maybe mention here that for an order to be considered valid by the Orderbook API it needs to pay a “sufficient fee” (to be discussed in a separate topic) to the protocol.